119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Transportation and export rates

-For example, if aluminum prices drop on the market, the yard may offer less for the same transmission, even if it’s in perfect shape.
+For example, if aluminum prices fall on the market, the yard may offer less for the same transmission — even if it’s in perfect condition.
 That’s why scrap transmission prices can change every week or month.

 5. Transmission Type (Manual, Automatic, CVT)